OURadar/RadarHub/README.md

 ## Data Types

-Currently defined in `reporter/types.h`, which is arguably a less optimal location.
+Currently defined in `reporter/types.h`, which is arguably sub-optimal.
 Perhaps the project root folder is better.
 Will revisit.

 In the C space, obviously you just include the header and you are done.